-Ming-Te Wang, assistant professor of psychology in the Kenneth P. Dietrich School of Arts and Sciences, professor of education and research scientist at the Learning Research and Development Center, has been awarded the Distinguished Research Award for Human Development and Learning from the American Educational Research Association (AERA).
+Ming-Te Wang, professor in the School of Education, professor of psychology in the Kenneth P. Dietrich School of Arts and Sciences and research scientist at the Learning Research and Development Center, has been awarded the Distinguished Research Award for Human Development and Learning from the American Educational Research Association (AERA).
 The award recognizes scholars who strive to improve the educational process through scholarly inquiry and dissemination of research results.
 Wang received the award for a series of three meta-analytic articles on parental ethnic-racial socialization and youth of color’s developmental outcomes.

 Wang is also the recipient of the 2021 Society for Social Work and Research (SSWR) Excellence in Research Award.
 The SSWR award recognizes social work research that advances knowledge with direct applications to practice, policy and the resolution of social problems.
 The award was granted for Wang’s publication “Parental Ethnic-Racial Socialization Practices and the Construction of Children of Color’s Ethnic-Racial Identity: A Research Synthesis and Meta-Analysis.”